Dutch cyclist Jakobsen out of coma after crash - RFI

 The incident came a year to the day after the death of 22-year-old Belgian sprinter Bjorg Lambrecht, who died after falling and hitting a concrete structure on the 2019 Tour of Poland.

-Patrick Lefevere, general manager of the Deceuninck-Quick Step team, has called the incident a "criminal act".
+Patrick Lefevere, general manager of the Deceuninck-Quick Step team, has called the incident a "criminal act" and "a very dirty move from Groenewegen".

-"We won't let this drop," he was quoted by Belga news agency as saying on Thursday.

-"It was a very dirty move from Groenewegen...
-I have watched the sprint dozens of times and I cannot fathom why Groenewegen did that," he said.

-Governing body UCI earlier said it "strongly condemns the dangerous behaviour of Dylan Groenewegen" and has referred the incident to a disciplinary panel.
+Governing body UCI also said it "strongly condemns the dangerous behaviour of Dylan Groenewegen" and has referred the incident to a disciplinary panel.

 The drama came at the end of the first stage, raced over 198km from Chorzow to Katowice in southern Poland.